Google has now introduced its selfie-based sticker versions emoji that looks like you to use in Gboard, Google’s own keyboard for android and ios.

 Like to the launch of Mini stickers, the new emoji are also created using machine learning techniques as told by Google.
 The company feels that it is far better to send emoji that looks like the one who is sending to another person during a chat than to send anonymous stickers that has no relevance with the look of the sender, in order to enrich the conversation experience.

-As the emoji which are in sticker versions are customizable, you can have the emoji that looks like you with colored hair, your chosen color of skin tone, hairstyle and so on.
+As the emoji which is in sticker versions is customizable, you can have the emoji that looks like you with colored hair, your chosen color of skin tone, hairstyle and so on.

 Google explains that it uses neural networks to suggest skin tones, hairstyles, and accessories that you can then fine-tune.
 You can customize the emoji with color for your hair, facial hair, or select different types of head covering and eyewear. , if you want You can also add freckles or wrinkles according to your look.